-(Revisions proposed April 15, 2013)
+(Revisions proposed April 15, 2013) approved by Senate

 Text in red represents changes.

 Text in blue is imported from the most recent version of the document "Functions and Responsibilities of Standing Committees of the CCSU Faculty", which was approved by the Faculty Senate in January 2013.
 It is unchanged from that version.